yayegeyay/yayegeyay.github.io/index.markdown

 ### Level 3: AI-Native Architecture
 Business processes designed around AI capabilities with end-to-end automation, enabling 3-10x efficiency gains through system synergies.

 Most companies think they're ready for Level 3 but are actually operating at Level 1.
-The gap between these levels isn't about technology—it's about architecture.
+The gap between these levels isn't about technology but about architecture.

 ## Representative Projects